CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe1-create-setup-azure-migrate.md

 Duration: 20 minutes

-In this HOL, you will use Azure Migrate service to assess the on-premises environment and migrate the servers to Azure.
-This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, using the Azure Migrate dependency visualization, and finally migrating the servers to Azure.
+In this HOL, you will learn how to use Azure Migrate service to assess the on-premises environment and migrate the servers to Azure.
+This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, using the Azure Migrate dependency visualization, right-sizing of on-premises resources and finally migrating the servers to Azure with Azure Migrate resource which provide provides a simplified migration, modernization, and optimization service for Azure.

 ### Exercise 1: Create and Setup Azure Migrate Project and Appliance